I-TECH-UW/sedish-haiti.org/README.md

 ```

 ## 4. Testing and Validation
-Setup a Postman environment and run tests from this workspace: https://www.postman.com/itechuw/workspace/isanteplus-pilot
+Setup a Postman environment and run tests from this workspace: https://www.postman.com/itechuw/workspace/haiti-sedish

-*Work in Progress*

 ## 5. Domain-based setup
 Follow section 3.2, but use the main `docker-compose.yml` file, so without the `-f` flag.
 Also, set up certificate generation like so: